-In this tutorial, we will show you how to install and configuration of Froxlor on your CentOS 7 server.
-For those of you who didn’t know, Froxlor is a server management panel used to manage multiple-users services.
-It can be used to manage domain services, email accounts or webserver etc. It is a good alternative to Cpanel or Webmin.
+In this tutorial, we will show you how to install and configuration of Froxlor on your CentOS 7.
+For those of you who didn’t know, Froxlor is a server management panel used to manage multiple-user services.
+It can be used to manage domain services, email accounts web servers, etc. It is a good alternative to Cpanel or Webmin.

 Install Froxlor on CentOS 7